-We're nearing the end of our presentation, so feel free to submit questions in the Q&A box for us to address.
-We may not have time to address all questions today, so please join us again for our Q&A webinar on March 6, which will be dedicated to answering your questions.
-The link to register can be found on our Apply for an Award page.
-You are also welcome to email us at recordingsatrisk@clir.org.
-We know that the pandemic and related supply chain issues may still be affecting you project planning and the best of times can be challenging.
-So we wanted to take a moment to make a few specific notes to all of you working on applications right now.
-One of the most common reflections we hear from recipients is that additional time should be factored into project timelines.
+Project planning in the best of times can be challenging, so we wanted to take a moment to make a few specific notes to all of you working on applications right now.

+- One of the most common reflections we hear from recipients is that additional time should be factored into project timelines.
 The program limits projects to no more than 12 months, so think what that may mean when you consider potential delays and any plans for accessibility to materials.
 Would a smaller project be more feasible?
 Could you achieve the same goals through a different or more flexible metadata strategy?
-Do you have plans in place if you are unable to access your collections for a period of time?
-Service providers have often been affected by the same closures and delays, so think about how that may translate to your project.
+Do you have plans in place if you are unable to access your collections for a period of time? - Service providers have often been affected by the same closures and delays, so think about how that may translate to your project.
 Have you asked about any protocols they may now have in place to facilitate remote processing?
 Considerations for shipping delays?
-Lessons they've learned and could pass along to you moving forward?

-We also do want to note that, should your project be funded, the program does have allowances for no-cost extensions and other modifications.
-Our hope for all funded projects is to see them safely and successfully to completion, and the grants team is always here to support you every step of the way.
+Lessons they've learned and could pass along to you moving forward? - We also do want to note that, should your project be funded, the program does have allowances for no-cost extensions and other modifications.
+Our hope for all funded projects is to see them safely and successfully to

+• completion, and the grants team is here to support you every step of the way.